 Why is my guppy staying at the surface after a water change?

-Sudden changes in water chemistry or temperature can temporarily stress guppies.
+Sudden shifts in water chemistry or temperature can temporarily stress guppies into seeking the surface.

 Should I add an air stone for guppies?